RatherRude/Elite-Dangerous-AI-Integration/docs/xtts/VoiceClone-and-XTTS-Setup.md

   * Select Standalone Installation and then Option 1.
   * Follow any additional instructions to install required files.

-# Creating samples for our dataset
+## Step One: Creating samples for our dataset
  From here we are ready to begin creating our voice model.
 The first thing you will want to do is get a wav file of the voice you want to clone and place it in the voices folder of your Alltalk installation.
+An important thing to note here is that you typically want a minimum of 2 minutes of total audio samples (Alltalk won't even allow you to proceed without this minimum met).
+If you have enough audio of the voice you want to train, you can skip the first portion and go stright to training.
+That is typically pretty easy to meet if you have the dumped audio files for a character from a game, as an exmaple.

  <details><summary>Screenshot</summary>